On the fence deciding whether starting a blog is for you or not?

 Social media doesn’t let you own your community while blogging does.

-I can personally vouch this.
+I can personally vouch this benefit of blogging.

 Blogging is not simply about writing or expressing your views, it does more than just improving your writing skills.